 Daybue was studied in randomized, double-blind, placebo-controlled, parallel-group ,12-week phase 3 trial.
 The goal of the trial was to study Trofinetide for female individuals aged 5-20 years with diagnosis of typical Rett Syndrome based on the Rett Syndrome Diagnostic Criteria with a documentation of mutation in MECP2 gene.
 Individuals were randomized to receive Trofinetide (n = 93) 30-60 ml based on the subjects' weight at baseline or placebo (n = 94) 30-60 ml based on the subjects' weight at the baseline.
 The primary efficacy endpoint was to compare Clinical Global Impression-Improvement (CGI-I) Score at week 12 and change in Rett Syndrome Behavior Questionnaire (RSBQ) total score from baseline to week 12.
-The RSBQ score is a 45-item rating scale completed by the caregiver which evaluates Rett Syndrome symptoms.
-The lower score implies lesser severity in signs and symptoms of Rett Syndrome.
+The RSBQ score is a 45-item rating scale completed by the caregiver which evaluates Rett Syndrome.
 The RSBQ score change in treatment group was -5.1 at week 12 compared to the RSBQ score change in placebo group was -1.7 at week 12 with p value of 0.0175.
 The CGI-I score is completed by the clinician to evaluate if the individual has improved or worsened on a 7-point scale in which lower score indicates more improvement.
 The CGI-I score was 3.5 in the treatment group at week 12 compared to the CGI-I score was 3.8 in the placebo group at week 12 with p value of 0.0030.